 You can start spreading EBV to others as soon as you contract it.
 This means you can pass it on to others before you even start to have symptoms of an active infection.

 You’ll be able to pass EBV on to others as long as the virus is active, which could mean weeks or even months.
 Once the virus becomes inactive, you can no longer spread it to others, unless it reactivates.

 Potential EBV infections are often diagnosed without any testing.
 However, blood tests can detect the presence of antibodies associated with EBV.

 One of these is known as the monospot test.
-However, the Centers for Disease Control it for general use because the results aren’t always accurate.
+However, the Centers for Disease Control

 In addition to the monospot test, there are other blood tests for more specific antibodies to EBV, including: